 The program makes every effort to fund students through their first four years of study, unless otherwise agreed to at the time of admission.
-Support is provided through mechanisms such as doctoral (or similar graduate) assistantships, adjunct instructor contracts, and clinical or research contracts.
-Any tuition and fees beyond the fourth year typically incur to the student.
+Support is provided through mechanisms such as doctoral (or similar graduate) assistantships, student instructor contracts, and clinical or research contracts.
+Any tuition and fees or costs beyond the fourth year typically incur to the student.